News & Announcements

 From the Newsletter...

-The Chesapeake Beach Water Park Will Celebrate 20 Years!
-Our 20th Anniversary Season is Promising to be our Best!
+The Chesapeake Beach Water Park Celebrates 20 Years!
+Our 20th Anniversary Season Promises to be our Best Ever!
 Story by Laura Krick, Marketing / Groups Coordinator & Marilyn VanWagner, General Manager

-With this frigid weather, it is hard to believe that hot summer days are just around the corner!
+It has been a long, cold winter, and we are ready to enjoy hot summer days!
 We open on Saturday, May 24 and stay open until Labor Day Monday, September 1.
-As always, we remind you that we are only open on weekends when Calvert County Public Schools are still in session.
+As a reminder, we are only open on weekends when Calvert County Public Schools are still in session.
+Our season changes from being open “weekends only” to “open daily” on Monday, June 16 and returns to our “weekends only” again on Saturday, August 16.

-Our Season Passes are now available for purchase on our website .
-Purchase your Season Passes before the Water Park opens for the season!
-In the month of May, we will again be scheduling appointments with those who have pre-purchased their passes.
-This way you can avoid standing in lines to get your picture taken once we are open.
-Remember, if you are a Season Pass Holder, we allow you to go in the side gate, and advance to the front of the line when you visit!
+Season Passes are now available for purchase on our website .
+Purchase your Season Pass before the Water Park opens for the season!
+For those of you who purchase your Season Pass before we open, we will again be contacting you to schedule an appointment to obtain your Season Pass early.
+This will enable you to avoid delays and standing in lines to get your picture taken once we are open.
+Remember, if you are a Season Pass Holder, we allow you to go in the Side Gate and advance to the front of the line when you visit!
 Other perks of being a Season Pass Holder include:

 NEW THIS SEASON!
-All Season Pass Holders will receive 20% off all food purchases at our Beach Comber Grill!
+Receive 20% off all food purchases at our Beach Comber Grill!

 Attend the Night Slides for no extra fee.